Skip to main content

 Instructor: Dr. Marian Crotty

 This course is an introduction to writing short stories.
 We’ll read a variety of short stories and study how they are put together.
-You’ll learn to write dialogue, manipulate time and point of view, and experiment with voice and language; and, by the end of the semester, you’ll have revised short stories of your own.
+You'll learn to write dialogue, manipulate time and point of view, and experiment with voice and language.
+By the end of the semester, you’ll have a revised short story of your own.
 This course is designed to foster your creativity and give you the technical skills needed to transform your ideas in the art.
 Throughout the semester, you’ll also exchange writing with your classmates and encourage each other along the way.
+Recommended Prereq: WR230

 This course explores the art and craft of contemporary essay writing, focusing on diverse styles and approaches that define the genre today.
 Students will engage with a variety of essays from prominent contemporary writers, analyzing themes, structures, and techniques that bring ideas to life on the page.